rollator3000/BWM-Article/README.md

     - Results of the evaluation are stored in 'Docs/Evaluation_Results/BW_Approach'

 #### [7] 06_check_eval_results.R
-    - Check the qulaity of the evaluation results
+    - Check the qulaity of th evaluation results
     - Ensure there are not unexpected results due to unexpected behavior

 ## Folder-Structure